kingsdigitallab/african-rock-art/_coll_country/botswana/tsodilo.md

       the rock, known as cupules, as well as various shaped grooves that have been chipped and ground into the rock.
 The majority of sites are found on Female Hill, with four on Male Hill and one site on Child Hill.
-Cupules tend to measure about 5cm or more wide and less than a 1 cm deep, although larger examples occur.
+Cupules tend to measure about 5cm or more wide and less than a 1cm deep, although larger examples occur.
       They can occur at painted rock art sites but also on their own.
 For the most part they are found in groups ranging from 5 to 100 and in three cases, considerably more.
 For example, in Rhino Cave there are 346 carved into a vertical wall and